FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

     </label>
 </div>

-NOTE: For processing efficiency, the calculation of rdfs and msds will be skipped for molecule groups containing more than 50k molecules.
+??? tip
-**TODO Change this to a proper note**
+    For processing efficiency, the calculation of rdfs and msds will be skipped for molecule groups containing more than 50k molecules, and the calculation of msds additionally require at least 50 trajectory frames.

-Scoll down to the **Workflow Graph** card.
+Scoll down to the **`Workflow Graph`** card.
 Here you find an interactive workflow graph that illustrates the workflow for this entry (i.e., a serial MD simulation).
 For workflows with many steps, only the first and last few tasks will be displayed.
-Tips: Clicking on the individual tasks will take you inside of that task to show the corresponding inputs and outputs.
-Use the back button to return to the entire workflow.
-Clicking on the text labels will take you to the location where this information is stored within the NOMAD archive (i.e., in the Data tab of this entry).
+There are a number of known workflows, such as MD simulations, that are recognized by the NOMAD parsers, which then populate the workflow section of the NOMAD archive automatically.

 <div class="click-zoom">
     <label>